-Our common stock is presently quoted on OTCQB, a quotation service that displays real-time quotes, last-sale prices, and volume information in over-thecounter equity securities, under the symbol "LPSTD".

-We have applied to have the common stock and warrants listed on The NASDAQ Capital Market under the symbols "MICT" and "MICTW", respectively.
-On March 18, 2013, the last reported sale price for our common stock was \$7.90 per share.
+We expect the initial public offering price to be between \$ and \$ per share.
+Our common stock is presently quoted on OTCQB, a quotation service that displays real-time quotes, last-sale prices, and volume information in over-the-counter equity securities, under the symbol "LPST".
+We intend to apply to list our common stock on The NASDAQ Capital Market under the symbol "LPST".
+On December , 2012, the last reported sale price for our common stock on the OTCQB was \$ per share.